PhlipArima.com

 By Phlip Arima

-a bomb and an eye that has the world, horse stance, violence, flesh tattooed and pierced while man blows horn and monk strums lute, the school fool, wide open child and woman in white, rotten grin above the mic,
+A bomb and an eye that has the world, horse stance, violence, flesh tattooed and pierced while man blows horn and monk strums lute, the school fool, wide open child and woman in white, rotten grin above the mic,

 mask of death, head shaved, fingers in the air, dance dance dance, hi daddy, soldier, freak on steps, freaks in dump, nude, punk, head in a bag, crowd waving hands and mother kissing child,

-long legs in dress tight beneath a devil miniature, skeleton, comic, filmmaker, three boys and a body, buddha with walkman headphones on, little girl smiling all scrunched up in a box
+long legs in dress tight beneath a devil miniature, skeleton, comic, filmmaker, three boys and a body, buddha with walkman headphones on, little girl smiling all scrunched up in a box,

 a shadowed face, key chains, airplanes and a corpse, rappers near a box, near a busker, near a pin-up and a cure, the blues and a painted dude next to space craft and monkey,